paulgb/subsample/README.rst

 fixed in advance.
 It is a one-pass algorithm and uses space proportional to the amount of data in the sample.

-Reservoir sampling is the default algorithm used by ``sample``.
+Reservoir sampling is the default algorithm used by ``subsample``.
 For consistency, it can also be invoked with the argument ``--reservoir``.

 When using reservoir sampling, the sample size must be fixed rather than fractional.

 Example::

-    > sample --reservoir -n 1000 big_data.csv > sample_data.csv
+    > subsample --reservoir -n 1000 big_data.csv > sample_data.csv

 Approximate Sampling
 ********************